actionhero/www.actionherojs.com/tutorials/web-server.md

 };
 ```

-If the `config.servers.web.rootEndpointType` is `"file"` which means that the routes you are making are active only under the `/api` path.
-If you wanted the route example to become `server.com/stuff/statusPage`, you would need to change `config.servers.web.rootEndpointType` to be ‘api'.
-Note that making this change doesn't stop `server.com/api/stuff/statusPage` from working as well, as you still have `config.servers.web.urlPathForActions` set to be ‘api', so both will continue to work.
+If the `config.web.rootEndpointType` is `"file"` which means that the routes you are making are active only under the `/api` path.
+If you wanted the route example to become `server.com/stuff/statusPage`, you would need to change `config.web.rootEndpointType` to be ‘api'.
+Note that making this change doesn't stop `server.com/api/stuff/statusPage` from working as well, as you still have `config.web.urlPathForActions` set to be ‘api', so both will continue to work.

 For a route to match, all params must be satisfied.
 So, if you expect a route to provide `api/:a/:b/:c` and the request is only for `api/:a/:c`, the route won't match.
 This holds for any variable, including `:apiVersion`.
 If you want to match both with and without apiVersion, just define the rote 2x, IE: